dennistreysa/ImageTools/README.md

 This will perform a logic *AND*-operation on all values of a given component.

-For example the following code deleted every second bit of the second component.
+For example the following code sets every second bit of the second component to zero.

 ```python
 from imagetools import ImageTools